BrunoScheufler/lode/README.md

 ## background information

 Postgres keeps track of all transactions in a so-called [write-ahead log](https://www.postgresql.org/docs/current/wal-intro.html), WAL in short.
-Used for recovery and internal maintenance tasks, it can also function as a change feed for replication in clusters of connected database instances, or for point-in-time recovery.
+Used for recovery and internal maintenance tasks, it can also function as a change feed for replication in clusters of connected database instances, or point-in-time recovery.
 [Logical decoding](https://www.postgresql.org/docs/current/logicaldecoding.html) is a method to allow subscribers to keep their own replication state of a database, starting with a snapshot of the complete data set and then applying changes to it as they come in, which will result in a perfect copy.

-`lode` will register or reuse an existing logical replication slot with [wal2json](https://github.com/eulerto/wal2json) configured as its output plugin, which allows to capture missed events, in case of a potential downtime.
+`lode` will register or reuse an existing logical replication slot with [wal2json](https://github.com/eulerto/wal2json) configured as its output plugin, which allows capturing missed events, in case of potential downtime.
 After initializing, it'll listen for changes in your database, such as `INSERTs`, `UPDATEs` or whatever else might be happening.
 When changes are made, lode allows you to hook into the lifecycle and perform stream-processing workloads, after which it will acknowledge the message and let Postgres know not to resend it.
 Due to the nature of streams, it's recommended to spend as little time as possible on processing each message, as you would otherwise end up with a never-ending queue of unprocessed items.